Gwen Stefani Fans Freak Out Over New ‘Harajuku Mini’ Collection Announcement

 “So excited!
 Every little human in my family is gonna be decked out in #HarajukuMini,” a fan tweeted.

 “This is bananas!”
-Target themselves tweeted, referring to the lyrics in her iconic single “Hollaback Girl.”
+Target themselves tweeted, referring to the lyrics in her iconic single, “Hollaback Girl.”

 “Alright!
-I need to have a talk with the hubs..”Sweetie..What are your thoughts on reversing your vasectomy?..Oh…Gwen is just bringing back her kids collection..” #GooglingVasectomyReversal,” a hilarious user shared to Twitter.
+I need to have a talk with the hubs..’Sweetie..What are your thoughts on reversing your vasectomy?..Oh…Gwen is just bringing back her kids collection..’ #GooglingVasectomyReversal,” a hilarious user shared to Twitter.

 Gwen’s career has been heavily influenced by Japanese culture.
-Not only in the world of fashion but also music.
+Not only in the world of fashion, but also music.
 Her huge first two studio albums — Love.
 Angel.
 Music.
 Baby. and The Sweet Escape — paid homage to the Harajuku culture with her lyrics, dress sense, and music videos.

-While still rocking the world of fashion, she is also currently a showgirl in Vegas as she has her own residency, “Just A Girl,” which is going down a storm.
-Recently, The Inquisitr reported her audience expressing that they can’t get enough of the show and that they demand they need to see it again.
+While still rocking the world of fashion, she is also currently performing in Las Vegas, as she has her own residency, “Just A Girl,” which is a hit with fans.
+Recently, The Inquisitr reported her audience expressing that they can’t get enough of the show, and that they demand they need to see it again.

-Stefani rose to fame when she was the lead singer of the hugely successful ’90s band No Doubt.
-Their punk, ska sound separated them from the rest and became one of the biggest bands from that era.
-According to RIAA, their 1995 breakthrough album, Tragic Kingdom, has been certified diamond after sales of 10 million in the U.S. alone.
-An achievement which is hard to accomplish.
-In total, they released six studio albums — No Doubt, The Beacon Street Collection, Tragic Kingdom, Return of Saturn, Rock Steady, and Push and Shove.
+Stefani rose to fame when she was the lead singer of the hugely successful ’90s band, No Doubt.
+Their punk/ska sound separated them from the rest and became one of the biggest bands from that era.
+According to RIAA, their 1995 breakthrough album, Tragic Kingdom, has been certified diamond after sales of 10 million in the U.S. alone, an achievement which is hard to accomplish.

+In total, No Doubt released six studio albums: No Doubt, The Beacon Street Collection, Tragic Kingdom, Return of Saturn, Rock Steady, and Push and Shove.

 When No Doubt took a break, Gwen embarked on a solo career in 2004.
-In total, she has released four studio albums — Love.
+In total, she has released four studio albums: Love.
 Angel.
 Music.
 Baby., The Sweet Escape, This Is What The Truth Feels Like, and You Make It Feel Like Christmas.

 To keep up with what Gwen is up to, follow her Instagram account.